Stevenleizheng/FEDKEA/README.md

 tar xzvf model_param.tar.gz

 (Optional) Step 3: test the software
-Run this command (a test prediction with 20 proteins) to see whether the software has installed correctly.
+Run this command (a test prediction with 415 proteins) to see whether the software has installed correctly.

-python predict.py test.fa -o result/
+python main.py -i uniprot_2024.fasta -o result/

 If the software is installed correctly and completely, this step will finish in less than 10 minutes (might be longer if your device is too old) without any error.
 The results of the test prediction will be saved in the result folder.